apache/beam/website/www/site/content/en/documentation/runtime/environments.md

   docker build -f Dockerfile -t "${IMAGE_NAME}:${TAG}" .
   ```

-3. If your runner is running remotely, you will need to retag the image and [push](https://docs.docker.com/engine/reference/commandline/push/) the image using Docker to a remote repository accessible by your runner.
+3. If your runner is running remotely, retag and [push](https://docs.docker.com/engine/reference/commandline/push/) the image to the appropriate repository.

   ```
   docker push "${IMAGE_NAME}:${TAG}"
   ```

-4. After pushing a container image, you should verify the remote image ID and digest should match the local image ID and digest, output from `docker build` or `docker images`.
+4. After pushing a container image, verify the remote image ID and digest matches the local image ID and digest, output from `docker build` or `docker images`.

 #### Modifying a source Dockerfile in Beam {#modifying-dockerfiles}

-This method will require building image artifacts from Beam source.
+This method requires building image artifacts from Beam source.
 For additional instructions on setting up your development environment, see the [Contribution guide](/contribute/#development-setup).

 >**NOTE**: It is recommended that you start from a stable release branch (`release-X.XX.X`) corresponding to the same version of the SDK to run your pipeline.
 Differences in SDK version may result in unexpected errors.